Music so wishes to be heard…

 The something remarkable is Music taking on a life of its own.

 A primary difficulty for anyone seeking value and importance in live performance is that, in contemporary culture, the relationship between performer and audient is mediated by commerce.
 The difficulty of mediation by commerce is that many people in the music industry are prepared to lie for money.

 “What has changed in 40 years?
 It’s very simple.
 Forty years ago there was a market economy.
 Today there is a market society.
 Today, everything, including ethics, has a price.”

 DGM does what it can to combat ticketing scams, online ticket agencies with knockbacks to promoters, spurious VIP packages, dud merchandising et al. And that’s before we get to recorded music.
 Most of this behavior is “not illegal”, just wrong, exploitative and profoundly unethical.

 One of our experiments in bringing together musicians and audients is the Royal Package.
-In 2019 this has become the Celebration Package, to acknowledge fifty years of King Crimson.
 You are invited!

-- Insights into the world of King Crimson, DGM and The Vicar by David Singleton, producer and manager ("the ninth man")
+- Insights into the world of King Crimson and DGM by David Singleton, producer and manager ("the ninth man")

-- Personal insights and answers from one of the eight band members
+- Personal insights and answers from one of the seven band members

 - Programme signed by all the members.